rs1168/sprintr/README.md

 # Sprintr
-A program to prepare Sprint Cell-Site dumps for QGIS
+A program to prepare Sprint Cell-Site dumps for GIS analysis